vovikilelik/react-lens/readme.md

 It is the ReactJS implementation for [**`lens-js`**](https://www.npmjs.com/package/@devstore/lens-js).
 See for more functionality.

 # Abstract
-`react-lens` is a functional state manager for ReactJS.
-The whole state is divided into separate models.
-Each model can be associated with a atom or part of a shared state.
-All models are inherited from the base model, which already has most of the necessary functions, but you can extend it if necessary.
+A functional state manager for React.
+Built on top of lens‑js, this library breaks your application state into independent, composable models (atoms), each extending a base model with powerful features and hooks.

 At its core, the [`lens-js`](https://www.npmjs.com/package/@devstore/lens-js) library is used, which can work on different frameworks in the same way.
 This means that some of your code can be transferred between frameworks.